therealjohn/GoogleAnalytics/README.md

 Building
 ========

 This is a Xamarin.iOS Binding Project.
-Create a solution and add an "Existing Project".
-Choose the `GoogleAnalytics.csproj` file to add the project to your solution.
-Build the project to create the `GoogleAnalytics.dll`.
-You can now package that `.dll` with your project and reference it to use the API.
+Open the solution, build the project, use the built `.dll` in your Xamarin.iOS app.
+A built `.dll` is also already in the bin directory if you can't build for some reason.

 Getting Started
 ===============